 Hector's dolphins caught in a recreational set net

-Sightings of dolphin can be reported to the 0800 DOC HOTline (0800 362 468).
+Rerpot dolphin sightings to the DOC conservation emergency hotline 0800 DOC HOT (0800 362 468).
 These are always of interest and help increase our knowledge of cetacean distribution and movements around New Zealand.

 Useful information to record includes: